 We know that regulators in the UK are wanting to at the very least, apply some boundaries on the blockchain revolution in the UK and thus have established think tanks that will go on to develop new legislation regarding the new technologies that we see in the crypto-sphere today.

-As a nation at the forefront of technological revolution however, we should really be the hub of what is the blockchain revolution and moreover, we should be seen as a centre of excellence for blockchain technology, especially for those who wish to start their own cryptocurrency or blockchain company.
+As a nation at the forefront of technological revolution however, we should really be the hub of what is the blockchain revolution and moreover, we should be seen as a centre of excellence for blockchain technology

 Will Orde, an investor at Oxford Capital has published an article on UKTechNews in which he discusses why he believes, in the UK, we need to start focusing on crypto-entrepreneurs specifically.